MeanyLodge/History/Energy.md

 #### 1939

-Added gasonline motor-generator set for electric lights.
+Added gasoline motor-generator set for electric lights.
 Added wiring for electric lights in hut, replacing gasoline lanterns. <sup>[ma78][]</sup>

 a basement with furnace in place of the former pot-bellied stove in the middle of the living room.
 The furnace burns both wood and coal. <sup>[hw][], [ma91][]</sup>